openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

             notify{"Hello world from fuel-04": }
         }

-* If you are planning on installing Cobbler on Puppet master node as well, make configuration changes on puppet master so that it actually knows how to provision software onto itself (replace "your-domain-name.com" with your domain name)
+* If you are planning to install Cobbler on Puppet master node as well, make configuration changes on Puppet master so that it actually knows how to provision software onto itself (replace "your-domain-name.com" with your domain name)
     * ``vi /etc/puppet/puppet.conf``::

         [main]